Engineered Hardwood Flooring Pros and Cons

 Refinishing is Limited

+Despite its many advantages, engineered hardwood flooring pros and cons has limitations, one of which is limited refinishing.
 Out of all the cons of engineered hardwood, this one of the biggest.
 Because the wood veneer is so thin, normally between 0.5 – 1.0 mm, the opportunity to sand and refinish the surface is quite limited.

 A regular hardwood floor can be sanded and refinished multiple times, because the plank is made completely of wood.
 Due to this, it’s easier to refinish.